srobo/arena/comp14/floor-protection-method.md

 The tape will be applied to the floor, and as this is done, the plastic sheeting will be unrolled on-top of it.
 The sheeting may need to be cut to fit in a small number of places.

+Floor protection:
  * Helpdesk area not to be covered.
- * 100mm overlap between strips: 8 strips required along length of room.
+ * 8 strips required along length of room.
+ * 100mm overlap of strips
  * This will leave a 3.6m x 13.4m gap at the end of the room.
 This can be covered by 2 strip-widths, and will only require one more roll.

 Tapes:
- * Double sided tape for adhering to carpet.
-Labelled as low tack on interior of rolls.
+ * Double sided tape: Adheres floor protection to carpet.
+3 strips of this underneath every strip of floor protection.
+Labelled as low tack on interior of rolls: only use rolls with this "low tack" label for this purpose.
  * Joining tape:  Each strip overlaps over the top of its neighbour.
 The edge of the top sheet will need securing to the bottom sheet using the joining tape.

 # Hazards and Control Measures